zoop/zoop-web-sdk/README.md

 1. At your backend server, Initiate the ITD transaction using a simple POST Rest API call.
 Details of these are available in the documents later.
 You will require API key and Agency Id for accessing this API which can be generated from the Dashboard.
 This gateway transaction id then needs to be communicated back to the frontend to our Web SDK.
 2. This gateway transaction id then needs to be communicated back to the frontend to our Web SDK.
-3. After adding the Web SDK in your project, client has to pass the above generated transaction id to an SDK function, called `zoop.initIncomeTaxDepartment(gatewayOption)` which is to help us to under different requirement of the gateway you are trying to open.
+3. After adding the Web SDK in your project, client has to pass the above generated transaction id to an SDK function, called `zoop.initItdGateway(gatewayOption)` which is to help us to under different requirement of the gateway you are trying to open.
-4. After the initialization of the transaction, to open the gateway, you have to call `zoop.openIncomeTaxDepartmentGateway(<<transaction_id>>)` function.
+4. After the initialization of the transaction, to open the gateway, you have to call `zoop.openItdGateway(<<transaction_id>>)` function.
 5. Once the transaction is successful or failed, the provided webhook will be called with the data about the transaction.
 6. Client will also have a REST API available to pull the status of a gateway transaction from backend.